sirchuck/site_works/README.md

             - views
               - template.view.php
     If you really want to, you can drop files in the public folder - but I overwrite the index page, assets/js/siteworks, assets/css/siteworks folders, everything else shoudl be safe.
-You should replace the favicon.ico with yours.

 # dbtables
     dbtables are the class object represention of one of your database tables